AScozzari/W3suitever1/replit.md

 # Overview

-W3 Suite is a multi-tenant enterprise platform designed to centralize and streamline business operations.
-It offers modules for CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding.
-Key features include a unique WindTre glassmorphism design, robust OAuth2/OIDC security with MFA, and PostgreSQL with Row Level Security (RLS) for strong tenant isolation.
-A Brand Interface HQ system centralizes multi-brand management.
-The project aims to provide a scalable, secure, and comprehensive business solution.
+W3 Suite is a multi-tenant enterprise platform centralizing business operations across CRM, POS, Warehouse, Analytics, HR, CMS, and Bidding modules.
+It features a WindTre glassmorphism design, robust OAuth2/OIDC security with MFA, and PostgreSQL with Row Level Security (RLS) for strong tenant isolation.
+The platform includes a Brand Interface HQ system for centralized multi-brand management, aiming to deliver a scalable, secure, and comprehensive business solution with broad market potential.

 # User Preferences